 Plan.
 Determine how you will use your laptop before you purchase your laptop.
 Make a list!
 Please don’t list how you could use that new shiny laptop; make a list of how you will use that new shiny laptop.
 Essentially, how you will use your laptop impacts the kind of laptop you purchase.

 Using one of the 5 best laptops under $1,000 you can buy today should be a pleasant experience.
-You’re “high enough” up the laptop food chain that you’ll have many hardware and software configurations to select between.
-Congratulations!
-You’re not in the cheap seats!
+You’re high enough up the laptop food chain that you’ll have many hardware and software configurations to select between.

 A $1,000 laptop should be structurally sturdier than a $200 laptop.
 A reasonable expectation is that you’ll have 3-5 years of service from a laptop that costs approximately $1,000.
 (If you’re very kind and gentle.)

 A $1,000 laptop provides the ability to multitask applications (streaming, email, web surfing, and document editing) simultaneously.
 The laptop’s hardware (CPU, GPU, SSD, RAM) will last longer since it generally has more capability/ bandwidth to operate beneath its maximum power ratings due to application load.